AlePini/PandOS/README.md

 $ make clean-output
 ```
 ### Launch
-* Open umps3 and create a new Machine.
+* Open umps3 and load one of the configs in `umps-configs/`
-* Replace "Core File" with bin/kernel-*n*.core.umps
-    and "Symbol Table" bin/kernel-*n*.stab.umps
-    ( where *n* refers to the pahse number )

-* Finally, click on "Power ON" and "Continue" to launch.
+* Click on "Power ON" and "Continue" to launch.

 ## Authors
 See [Authors](AUTHORS).